 Before investing, you are advised to read the prospectus of the Oikocredit International Share Foundation (OISF) and any supplements, which can all be downloaded from the links opposite or requested in hard copy from the UK office.

 Legal, compliance and prospectus

 Legal status, compliance and prospectus

-The OISF is incorporated as a Foundation (registration number 41190347) under the laws of the Netherlands and functions as an administrative office (Stichting Administratiekantoor [STAK]) for the Oikocredit Ecumenical Development Co-operative Society U.A. (the Oikocredit International Co-operative) for the express purposes of issuing depository receipts (DRs).
+The OISF is incorporated as a Foundation (registration number 41190347) under the Laws of the Netherlands and functions as an administrative office (Stichting Administratiekantoor [STAK]) for the Oikocredit Ecumenical Development Co-operative Society U.A. (the Oikocredit International Co-operative) for the express purpose of issuing depository receipts (DRs).

 The OISF prospectus is approved by the AFM (Autoriteit Financiele Markten), the regulatory authority for financial services in the Netherlands, for the purposes of Article 18 of the Directive 2003/71/EC of the European Parliament and of the Council (the "Prospectus Directive").

 The prospectus is subsequently pass-ported to several EU member states (including the UK and Ireland) with formal notification of the approval of the prospectus by the Dutch AFM given to the UK Financial Conduct Authority (FCA).

 The OISF prospectus should be read in conjunction with the Oikocredit International Co-operative prospectus which is referenced in the OISF prospectus.

 Respecting the FCA Guidelines

-Whilst the OISF is not required to be formally regulated by the FCA, Oikocredit believes in undertaking a high level of self-regulation under the guidance of our UK legal counsel, Wrigleys LLC, who are authorised and regulated by the FCA (Financial Conduct Authority) to advise on our capital-raising activities within the spirit of FCA guidelines relating to operations, Financial Promotions, AML/KYC and Data Protection.
+While the OISF is not required to be formally regulated by the FCA, Oikocredit believes in undertaking a high level of self-regulation under the guidance of our UK legal counsel, Wrigleys Solicitors LLP (Wrigleys), who are authorised and regulated by the FCA (Financial Conduct Authority).
+Wrigleys advise on our capital-raising activities within FCA regulation and approve our financial promotions.

 This UK website was produced by the UK and Ireland administrative office of the Oikocredit International Share Foundation (OISF), and the financial promotion section (investment opportunity) has been approved in the UK by Wrigleys.